joel-reujoe/cutshort-assign/README.md

 ## Assumptions made
 * Admin user can edit other users data like email, password and role
 * Users can only comment on other users posts and not todos
-* In order to keep the apis secure we need to use jwt token and pass it in the header using authoriztion with the format `Bearer {token}`
+* In order to keep the apis other than `/login` and `/register` secure we need to use jwt token and pass it in the header using authoriztion with the format `Bearer {token}`

 ## Admin Credentials